byPixelTV/skript-db/README.md

 - Uses newer versions of dependencies (Increased performance and security)
 - Replaced `synchronously execute` with `quickly execute`, which allows to speed up queries by 50ms with some risk
 - If a sql query is detected to be running on non-main thread, it becomes synchronous automatically
-- SQL Driver is configurable, comes with shaded MariaDB and PostgreSQL drivers
+- SQL Driver is configurable both in config and in database connection, comes with shaded MariaDB and PostgreSQL drivers
 - A few variable type related bugs fixed
 - Uses Java 11 instead of Java 8
-- Configurable max-connection-lifetime

 ### Installation
 1. Use 1.8+ Minecraft server version.